waltligon/orangefs/doc/pvfs2-faq.md

 development of new features that they feel are critical.
 Omnibond gives back to the community through their support and development.

-### What does the "V" in PVFS stand for?
+### What does the “V” in PVFS stand for?

-The "V" in PVFS stands for virtual.
+The “V” in PVFS stands for virtual.
 This is a holdover from the original (PVFS1) project that built a parallel file system on top of local file systems, which we still do now.
-It isn't meant to imply virtualization of storage, although that is sort of what the file system does.
+It isn’t meant to imply virtualization of storage, although that is sort of what the file system does.

 ### Is PVFS an attempt to parallelize the \*NIX VFS?

-No, and we're not even sure what that means!
+No, and we’re not even sure what that means\!
 The design of PVFS does not depend on the design of the traditional \*NIX Virtual Filesystem Switch (VFS) layer, although we provide a compatibility layer that allows access to the file system through it.

 ### What are the components of PVFS that I should know about?